 ‘I won’t be that stupid the next time.
 And you gentlemen?
 What’s your story?’

-‘We’re from the far north,’ Jarad said.
-‘The nation we were born in is called Zamaria and I’ve been a gladiator since I was nine.
-Same with my three fellows.
+‘We’re from the far north of the Three Rivers,’ Jorad said.
+‘The land we were born in is called Sumuta and I’ve been a gladiator since I was nine.
+Same with my three fellows here.
 We freed ourselves from slavery and we’ve worked as soldiers as fortune ever since, with a particular liking for weeding out slavers and those who keep people in thraldom.
-After a few boat rides, we’ve found ourselves in this hot and wet corner of the world and there seems to be no shortage of slaves to free or their masters to deal with.’
+After a few boat rides, we’ve found ourselves in this hot and wet corner of the world, and there seems to be no shortage of slaves to free or their masters to deal with.’

 ‘We like to think we’re a bit better than the common or garden foot soldier,’ Quoone said.
 ‘So far, we’ve been right.
 We’re still alive.’